Jumio/mobile-sdk-ios/README.md

 use_frameworks! # Required for proper framework handling

-pod 'JumioMobileSDK', '~>2.13' # If you use BAM Checkout along Netverify in your app.
-Frameworks supporting device architectures only.
+pod 'JumioMobileSDK', '~>2.15' # Use Netverify and BAM Checkout together in your app

-pod 'JumioMobileSDK/Netverify', '~>2.13' # Specify Netverify as subspec to only use Netverify, Fastfill or Document Verification pod 'JumioMobileSDK/BAMCheckout', '~>2.13' # Specify BAMCheckout as subspec to only use BAM Checkout
+pod 'JumioMobileSDK/Netverify', '~>2.15' # Use full Netverify functionality
+pod 'JumioMobileSDK/Netverify-Light', '~>2.15' # For Fastfill or Document Verification, or Netverify without 3D face liveness capturing technology

+pod 'JumioMobileSDK/BAMCheckout', '~>2.15' # Use BAM Checkout only
 ```

 Install the pod to your project via Terminal: